iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.1.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 5 reviews"/>
 </p>

+> I don't have Covid<br> :date: __2020-12-16 04:54:47__

+> Great<br> :date: __2020-12-15 19:37:45__

+> I love the idea behind this app.
+However because of the climate of denial and disinformation surrounding covid, it's not likely to be as effective as it could be.
+The people most needing this app are not likely to download it, and people like me who are taking the proper precautions are most likely not to need it.<br> :date: __2020-12-14 19:41:58__

+> Very easy setup.
+Only asked for Bluetooth.<br> :date: __2020-12-13 23:32:26__

 > Protecting yourself and others is cool, pass it on.<br> :date: __2020-12-12 19:33:17__

 > Works well on my Pixel.
 Did not ask me for permissions, as expected.<br> :date: __2020-12-12 15:59:34__